Information Security Policy

 Employees are required to use disc encryption to secure data in local storage.

-Niche Academy takes regular snapshots of our application database using the AWS RDS service.
+Niche Academy takes regular snapshots of our application database using a service provided by our hosting provider.

 Niche Academy tags all release branches of our code base that are deployed to production in order to provide an emergency recovery mechanism.